kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 -
 _POSIX/Linux-specific_.

-A number of system calls upon failure return `-1` (or a negative value) and specify the reason of failre by setting the [`errno`](http://man7.org/linux/man-pages/man3/errno.3.html) to some value.
+A number of system calls upon failure return `-1` (or a negative value) and specify the reason of failure by setting the [`errno`](http://man7.org/linux/man-pages/man3/errno.3.html) to some value.

 The `errno` value of [`EINTR`](http://man7.org/linux/man-pages/man3/errno.3.html) is a _special case_, it is not a failure as such, it can happen when _everything is correct_.
 E.g. our thread launches a child process (and continues the execution), then our thread calls [`select()`](http://man7.org/linux/man-pages/man2/select.2.html) with a 10-second time-out (and gets suspended), after 3 seconds the child process terminates (returns from its `main()`) which causes the [`SIGCHLD`](http://man7.org/linux/man-pages/man7/signal.7.html) signal to be sent to our thread, a signal handler is executed by the OS (within the context of our thread), the signal handler does nothing special (nothing related to `select()`), then the signal handler returns, and the suspended `select()` returns `-1` to our thread, with `errno` equal to `EINTR`.